-Organizing page content by headings helps users understand the page’s organization and structure.
-Visually, headings are presented as larger and more distinct than surrounding text.
-Making texts larger helps guide the attention round the page.
-Using headings and making them visually apparent is particularly helpful for users with cognitive disabilities.
+Organizing page content by headings can help users understand a page’s organization and structure.
+Visually, headings are presented as larger and more distinct than “body” text.
+Making text larger helps guide the user’s attention.
+Using headings is particularly helpful for users with cognitive disabilities.

-- Avoid skipping heading levels (for example, do not skip from <h2> to <h5>).
-You can however skip headings in the other direction if the outline of the page calls for it (for example, from <h5> to <h2>).
+- Heading levels should descend sequentially.
+Avoid skipping heading levels (for example, do not skip from <h2> to <h5>).
+It is permissible to skip headings in the other direction if the outline of the page calls for it (for example, from <h4> back to <h2>).

 - Do not select heading levels based on their appearance.
 Select the appropriate heading rank in your hierarchy.